 Flogging is one of the most common types of rooster attacks.
 It sounds just as unpleasant as it actually is – flogging is when a rooster flies at you and attempts to beat you with his wings and take you with his spurs.

-No matter what, there are some telltale signs that a rooster is going to “come at you.”
+No matter what the attack method, there are some telltale signs that a rooster is going to “come at you.”

 If your rooster starts to run up behind you, stopping every now and then to stare you down, watch out.
 A challenge has been issued.
 He might also begin to engage in the “rooster dance” – this is a good sign that an attack is coming, too.